nikulkarni/webdriver-accessibility/README.md

 [6]: https://github.com/GoogleChrome/accessibility-developer-tools/wiki/Audit-Rules#-ax_text_02--images-should-have-an-alt-attribute-unless-they-have-an-aria-role-of-presentation "missing ALT attribute rule"
 Reporting in your Tests
 =======================
-Please take a look at a sample cucumber test I wrote and demonstrated how to imbed details of the output of webdriver-accessibility tool in test reports.
+Please take a look at a sample cucumber test I wrote and demonstrated how to embed details of the output of webdriver-accessibility tool in test reports.
 A sample cucumber test report can be found below.
 Here you can notice that I embedded plain audit report and screenshot.
 In the screenshot, you can notice that input text boxes violated [missing label rule][5] and are threfore marked with red border.
 There are infact 24 violations of [missing label rule][5], however [GoogleChrome accessibility-developer-tools][2] at most provides 5 errors/warnings of each type.
 Therefore only 5 input boxes with this certain violation are marked with red border.